 Each course offered by the University is identified by a department designator and a three-digit course number.
 The letter preceding the number refers to the MAU (A = UAA, F = UAF and S = UAS).
 The designator commonly abbreviates the name of a discipline or department.
 In general, the first number of the three-digit course number indicates the year in which the course is ordinarily taken.
 For example, ENGL A111 is ordinarily taken by first-year students, and ENGL A318 is taken by third-year students.
 More specifically, course numbers have the following meanings:

-A001-A049: Non-credit courses.
-Offered as special interest courses for continuing education and leisure time instruction.
-Not applicable to any degree requirements (even by petition).
-They have no regular tuition fees but do have other special fees.
+- A001-A049: Non-credit courses.
+Offered as career development, continuing education or community interest instruction.
+Not applicable to any degree or certificate requirements (even by petition).
+They have no regular tuition but do have other special fees.

-A300-A399: Junior-level, upper-division courses.
-Applicable to associate and baccalaureate degrees.
+- A300-A399: Junior-level, upper-division courses.
+Applicable to baccalaureate degrees and may be applicable to associate degrees, in accordance with degree requirements.
 Courses build upon previous course work and require familiarity with the concepts, methods, and vocabulary of the discipline.

 The following second and third digits of course numbers are used for specific types of courses: